Prize of war: Notable prize-takings

 Quantities of Iraqi military material captured during the Gulf War are held by US museums.

 Material captured as a result of the Falklands War was reused by the British Armed Forces.
 This included two Agusta A109 helicopters captured by the British SAS from the Argentine Army, which were then used by the British Army Air Corps until 2007.
 Oerlikon GDF-002 AA guns and Skyguard FC radars were put into service by the Royal Auxiliary Air Force for some 10 years.
+After this, the radars were deployed by the RAF Police to detect illegal low flying, and are still used at the RAF's electronic warfare range at RAF Spadeadam.